tywysocki/OpenAI/README.md

 The `async/await` implementation waits for the completion to be generated before continuing with the code execution.
 If the completion generation fails, the code will catch the error and handle it appropriately in the catch block.
 After the completion is generated, it will be stored in `result`, which can then be used in the code for further processing, such as displaying the generated name to the user.

-For a list of supported models, check out [OpenAIModelType.swift](https://github.com/tywysocki/OpenAI/blob/master/Sources/OpenAI/Models/OpenAIModelType.swift).
-You can also visit the [OpenAI API Docs](https://beta.openai.com/docs/models) for additional information on the models.
+For a list of supported models, visit [OpenAIModelType.swift](https://github.com/tywysocki/OpenAI/blob/master/Sources/OpenAI/Models/OpenAIModelType.swift).
+The [OpenAI API Docs](https://beta.openai.com/docs/models) have additional information on the models.

 ### [Chat Completions](https://platform.openai.com/docs/api-reference/chat)